What to Expect When Grieving Suicide

-- Anger towards the person you lost, as they are also the murderer of the person you loved.
+- Anger towards the person you lost, as they are also the person who took the life of the person you loved.

-- A sense of shame and stigma, that other people will think negatively about you and your family.
+- A sense of shame and stigma.
+Concern that other people will think negatively about you and your family.
 Sometimes this can result in feeling alone and wanting to withdraw from others.

 This comment on my blog, Why do people End their Life by Suicide, captures the confusion that many people who have lost someone to suicide face.

 My nephew hung himself in April...
 I just keep asking myself why why why?
 He didn't even leave a note.
 Sometimes I feel angry- why did he leave us?!
 How could he think that no one cared?
 If he would've called and said he was hurting and needed someone to be there he would have!
 His death (only age 19) has had such an effect on the whole family... so many tears and heartache.
 I just keep wondering why and will never know...Snitty

 Suicide produces many painful and confusing emotions in survivors, one of which is frustration at being so violently cut off from the victim with no chance to help them, talk with them, or even say goodbye.
 This frustration can often lead to anger toward yourself or suicide prevention services (for not saving your friend), or toward your friend, even though they were a victim of depression and suicidal thoughts.

 Frustration can also lead to guilt which can be defined as anger turned inward.
 Can we talk about the enemy of GUILT for a minute?